 Featured Recipe: Zucchini “Pasta” Caprese

-While technically a fruit, not a vegetable, tomatoes are often the flavor enhancer of many savoury dishes and with a whole spectrum of heart health-promoting benefits, there’s more reason than ever to include more of this popular vegetable into your diet.
+While technically a fruit, not a vegetable, tomatoes are often the flavor enhancer of many savory dishes and with a whole spectrum of heart health-promoting benefits, there’s more reason than ever to include more of this popular vegetable into your diet.
 Its popularity could be partly down to the abundance of varieties, with over 10,000 known types.

 The most notable compound found in tomatoes is lycopene.
 Not only responsible for its bright red color, but lycopene has also been shown in studies to help lower “bad” LDL cholesterol (14).